Inversion recovery: Double inversion recovery

-Double inversion recovery is a sequence that suppresses both cerebrospinal fluid (CSF) and white matter, and samples the remaining transverse magnetisation in fast spin echo, where the majority of the signals are from the grey matter.
+Double inversion recovery is a sequence that suppresses both cerebrospinal fluid and white matter, and samples the remaining transverse magnetisation in fast spin echo, where the majority of the signals are from the grey matter.
 Thus, this sequence is useful in detecting small changes on the brain cortex such as focal cortical dysplasia and hippocampal sclerosis in those with epilepsy.
 These lesions are difficult to detect in other MRI sequences.

+Efficiency

+The tissue or fluid to suppress (e.g., cerebrospinal fluid) and the tissue of interest (e.g. white/gray matter) typically have very different T_{1} values, e.g. T_{1} = 4000 ms and T_{1} = 920 ms. Maximizing the signal from the tissue of interest while maintaining suppression of the tissue to suppress leads to optimal expressions for the sequence timing parameters.
+In the example used (FLAIR) these are TI = 1710 ms and TR = 4759 ms.

+In certain uses of inversion recovery, the tissue of interest and tissue to suppress are the same, e.g. at tissue boundaries, in which case the optimal timing parameters are TR = 3.57T_{1} and TI = 0.67T_{1}.

 History

-Erwin Hahn first used inversion recovery technique to determine the value of T1 (the time taken for longitudinal magnetisation to recover 63% of its maximum value) for water in 1949, 3 years after the nuclear magnetic resonance was discovered.
+Erwin Hahn first used inversion recovery technique to determine the value of T_{1} (the time taken for longitudinal magnetisation to recover 63% of its maximum value) for water in 1949, 3 years after the nuclear magnetic resonance was discovered.